pascalporedda/www-pascal-poredda-de/instructions.md

 - this is a personal website blog, about & personal link tree website
 - my name is Pascal Poredda

+## about me

+- I'm a fulltime freelancer since 2023
+- I'm a Rust developer, experienced in backend & embedded development
+- I'm a writer, I write about my experiences and challenges
+- I'm a minimalist, I love simplicity and minimalism.
+Digital minimalism to be precise.

+Please include a short introduction about me in the pages where it makes sense.

+I am on a journey to build products that solve my own needs and help others with their problems.
+I am available for hire as a Rust & TypeScript / React freelancer.

-## Tech Stack
+## Tech Stack for this website

-- NextJS 14 with App Router
+- NextJS 15 with App Router
-- React 18
+- React 19
 - @TailwindCSS for Styling
 - @ShadcnUI and @AceternityUI components

-## Copywriting & Content style
+## Blog writing & content style

 - Engaging copywriting style, following the marketing master Russel Brunson
 - Use the Hook.
 Story.
 Offer. framework by Russel Brunson to create engaging content
 - The contents must be in English
+- Make it fun and engaging to read
+- Provide value to the reader, also include links to other resources, tools used
+- Include code examples

 ## Colors